pygame-community/pygame-ce/docs/reST/tutorials/en/chimp-explanation.rst

 The first blit call will draw the background onto the entire screen.
 This erases everything we saw from the previous frame (slightly inefficient, but good enough for this game).
 Next we call the `draw()` method of the sprite container.
-Since this sprite container is really an instance of the "Group" sprite group, it knows how to draw our sprites.
+Since this sprite container is really an instance of the "RenderPlain" sprite group, it knows how to draw our sprites.
 Lastly, we `flip()` the contents of pygame's software double buffer to the screen.
 This makes everything we've drawn visible all at once.